 Healthcare Reform to Benefit Small Businesses and Families

 The current healthcare system isn’t working; government red tape and middlemen are inflating costs and reducing choices.
 Policymakers need to restore the doctor-patient relationship and remove D.C. bureaucrats and politicians from the exam room, as well as increase healthcare choices, price transparency and competition.
+According to JCNF polling, 81 percent of small businesses support the move.
 Visit HealthcareForYou.com to learn more.

 Exempt Small Businesses From New Regulations